Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freeman has 147 hits with 40 doubles, two triples, 22 home runs and 51 walks.
-He has driven in 76 runs with 14 stolen bases.
+- Freeman has put up 148 hits with 40 doubles, two triples, 22 home runs and 51 walks.
+He has driven in 77 runs with 15 stolen bases.

 Freeman Recent Games